jrobalino/udacity-vr/docs/index.md

 #### Real-Time and Baked Lighting

-The apartment gets its ambience from baked area lights of different colors, a baked spotlight, a real-time directional light simulating the sun, and custom skybox.
+The apartment gets its ambience from baked area lights of different colors, a baked spotlight, a real-time directional light simulating the sun, and a custom skybox.

 ![Living Room](https://jrobalino.github.io/udacity-vr/img/apartment-5.png)